mahtokamal/Cyber_Security_Interviews/cyber_terminology.md

 💡Real-World Analogy:

-Imagine your home is your computer/network, and the front door is your firewall.
+Imagine your home is your computer/network, and the front door is your firewall.<br>
-You decide who can enter (trusted friends) and who cannot (strangers).
+- You decide who can enter (trusted friends) and who cannot (strangers).
-You might also decide what kind of activity is allowed (deliver a package, not steal furniture).
+- You might also decide what kind of activity is allowed (deliver a package, not steal furniture).
-Similarly, a firewall filters traffic — it allows safe connections and blocks harmful or unauthorized ones.
+Similarly, a firewall filters traffic — it allows safe connections and blocks harmful or unauthorized ones.<br>

-⚙️ How a Firewall Works
+⚙️ How a Firewall Works? <br>
 A firewall examines data packets (small chunks of information) traveling between your network and the internet.
-Each packet includes:
+Each packet includes:<br>

 - Source IP address
 - Destination IP addess